safing/docs/portmaster/architecture/os-integration.md

 ##### The Windows DNS Client

-Windows uses a system service called `DNS Client`, sometimes referred to as `dnscache` to resolve queries for applications.
+Windows uses a system service called `DNS Client`, sometimes referred to as `dnscache`, to resolve queries for applications.
-Queries that are made through this service cannot be linked to the original application that started the request.
-This is why the Portmaster tries to stop the service when starting.
+Queries that are made through this service cannot be directly linked to the original application that started the request.

-This service cannot be easily disabled directly, but must be disabled using the registry.
-The installer disables the service during install and the uninstaller enables it again during uninstall.
-This is also one of the reasons a restart is strongly recommended after both installing and uninstalling.

-Please note that disabling this service is safe, as its primary function is a DNS cache.
-It does, however, handle some other DNS related functionality as well.
-Especially software that uses this service, for example via a call to `netsh`, may experience errors due to the unavailability of said service.
+As a result, the Portmaster can not identify the actual applications behind a query and thus will not directly make a decision on queries coming from the Windows DNS Client (except for {% include setting/ref.html key="filter/preventBypassing" %}), but will remember the resulting IPs and use them to match domains to connections when the actual connection is initialized.

+This means that the Portmaster might have inaccuracies when attributing domains to connections.
+We hope to mitigate that to some extent in the future by inspecting connections directly and extracting additional information from there.

+In versions up to v0.6.6, the Portmaster disabled the Windows DNS Client in order to directly see all DNS requests.
+As this lead to many unexpected problems, this was reverted with a workaround in v0.6.7.
+You can read all about this change in our [dev log blog post](https://safing.io/blog/2021/03/23/attributing-dns-requests-on-windows/).

 ## Linux